-When investigating the application of stochastic GWs to detect this secluded ``DM+dark mediator+DR'' self-interacting scenario, even the portal to visible sector is negligibly small, there are two constraints that must be taken into account: \begin{itemize} \item In order to prevent the dark sector GWs from being too weak, the temperature of the dark sector (or says the temperature of DR) can not be too low.
-In addition, to enhance the GWs signals, the dark sector phase transition usually needs to be strongly super-cooling.
-However, in the strongly super-cooling case, the entropy released from the energy difference between false vacuum and true vacuum finally goes to the DR. DR as relativistic degree of freedom in addition to the SM neutrinos, will cause a deviation of the observed effective number of neutrinos ($N_{\text{eff}}$).
-Therefore, the GWs detection of the ``DM+dark mediator+DR'' scenario inevitably encounters the constraint from $N_{\text{eff}}$ measurement~\cite{Bai:2021ibt,Breitbach:2018ddu}. \item When the temperature of the DR is not very low, the DMs in the DR bath come through frequent scattering with the DR. This DM-DR scattering will cause the amplitude of perturbations to be suppressed at small scales.
+When investigating the application of stochastic GWs to detect this secluded ``DM+dark mediator+DR'' self-interacting scenario, even if the portal to the visible sector is negligibly small, there are two constraints that must be taken into account: \begin{itemize} \item In order to prevent the dark sector GWs from being too weak, the temperature of the dark sector (or, equivalently, the temperature of DR) cannot be too low.
+In addition, to enhance the GW signals, the dark sector phase transition usually needs to be strongly super-cooling.
+However, in the strongly super-cooling case, the entropy released from the energy difference between false vacuum and true vacuum finally goes to the DR. DR, as a relativistic degree of freedom in addition to the SM neutrinos, will cause a deviation from the observed effective number of neutrinos ($N_{\text{eff}}$).
+Therefore, the GW detection of the ``DM+dark mediator+DR'' scenario inevitably encounters the constraint from $N_{\text{eff}}$ measurement~\cite{Bai:2021ibt,Breitbach:2018ddu}. \item When the temperature of the DR is not very low, the DMs in the DR bath undergo frequent scattering with the DR. This DM-DR scattering will cause the amplitude of perturbations to be suppressed at small scales.
 Since this phenomenon is similar to baryon acoustic oscillations (BAO) caused by baryon-photon scattering, it is also called dark acoustic oscillations (DAO) in the literature~\cite{Cyr-Racine:2013fsa,Cyr-Racine:2012tfp,Buckley:2014hja}.
-DAO will leave observable impact on matter power spectrum and cosmic microwave background (CMB), which in turn limits dark sector model with DR and self-interaction. \end{itemize}
+DAO will leave an observable impact on the matter power spectrum and cosmic microwave background (CMB), which in turn limits dark-sector models with DR and self-interaction. \end{itemize}